pantheon-systems/documentation/source/partials/drupal-8-convert-to-composer.md

 ### Set Drupal Core Version

-Set the Drupal core version, to ensure the site remains on the current version of Drupal for now:
+Set the Drupal core version, to ensure the site remains on the current version of Drupal for now (if your current version is not `^9`, replace that value with your current version.):

 <Partial file="drupal/core-version-remain-on-d8.md" />